-1-9 semester credit hours (variable hours) Required for DHI students; may be repeated for up to 9 hours to meet the degree requirement Prerequisite: Consent of instructor
+Required for DHI students; may be repeated for up to 9 hours to meet the degree requirement

 Doctoral students will use this course to develop a project evaluation report to be written upon completion of the translational practice project.
 Students must present the translational project findings at an oral session that is open to the public.
 This course may be repeated for at least 9 semester credit hours to meet the degree requirement.